OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/Modules.md

 used with the risk of an XSS attack.
 However, the Wiki component has automatic versioning, which makes it difficult for attackers to remain undetected.

+## Kurserinnerungen

+Aktivierung der Kurserinnerungen und Einstellung der Versandhäufigkeit.

+## Audio/Video-Aufnahme

+Aktivierung der Video-Aufnahme Möglichkeit an verschiedenen Stellen in OpenOlat.
+Auch ein lokales Transcoding kann aktiviert werden.

+## Covid-Zertifikat

+Aktivierung des COVID-Zertifikats mit weiteren Einstellungen wie Gültigkeitsdauer, Erinnerungseinstellungen, Scan-Einstellungen für das Zertifikat.

+## Livestream

 ## Semester dates

 Create and manage semester dates to be able to refer to a semester designation instead of a date for course durations.
 The semester data created here can be used when configuring the execution period of a course in learning resource management.
-For example, "SoSe22" could be used as the designation and "Summer semester 2022" as the name.
+For example, "SoSe23" could be used as the designation and "Summer semester 2023" as the name.

+## Medien Center

+Hier kann definiert ob bzw. welche Taxonomie mit dem Medien Center verbunden werden sollen.

+## Datenschutz

+## Buchungen

+Anzeige aller Buchungen für eine Buchungsnummer in einem angegebenen Zeitraum

 ## Groups